Walking Highlights Ballyhouras

 Go in at Ballydonoghue Bridge near Ballyorgan and travel along by the river.
-The start is through farmland and then you come to a beautiful wood and a waterfall in the river.
-For anyone doing the walk in October/November time, John Hennessy, a local man, advises to look out for the salmon jumping the waterfall.
+The start is through farmland and then you come to beautiful wood and a waterfall in the river.
+For anyone doing the walk-in October/November time, John Hennessy, a local man, advises to look out for the salmon jumping the waterfall.

 It is peaceful and quiet, with very active wildlife such as otters, dippers, kingfishers, Herons and squirrels.
 You will also come accross one of the last oak tree woodland left in Ireland with many anemone, bluebells or mushrooms depending on the time of year.